walter5138/hue_ble_python/README.md

 TODO

 - Alter using different number of bulbs.
 [DONE]
+- Automate discovering, pairing, trusting  [DONE]
-- Connecting the bulbs in a better way.
+- Connecting the bulbs in a better way, reconnect via ... ?
-- Automate pairing
+- collect it all in a shiny cli

+QUESTION

+Could anyone help with sending the color values the right way ???
+See hue_color_loop.py and hue_color_set.py.